The answer, of course, is yes. Not only can you make money writing novels, you can make a lot of it…

 Incidentally, I didn’t pick “1-in-200” out of thin air.
 A decade ago (back before the Internet opened up a huge range of opportunities for novelists), agents and publishers collectively rejected 99.5% of manuscripts.

 So if I’d been writing this article a decade ago, I would have tried to motivate you by saying something like this…

 Finding a publisher or an agent isn’t easy, but neither is it impossible.
-You’ll likely experience many rejections in your quest to get published, but the trick is to keep going and believe in your talents.
+You’ll likely experience many rejections in your publishing quest, but the trick is to keep going and believe in your talents.
 After all, cream always rises to the top in the end!